ksnortum/find-words-java/README.md

     mvn exec:java

-If you've build the project (see above) you can find this file with your system's file browser:
+If you've built the project (see above) you can find this file with your system's file browser:

-    /<install-directory>/target/ScrabbleWords-2.*.*.jar
+    /<install-directory>/target/ScrabbleWords-2.x.x.jar

-where `2.*.*` is the version number.
+where `2.x.x` is the version number.
 Try double-clicking the file.
 If it doesn't execute in a few seconds, try one of these suggestions:

 * in Windows, try associating Java with `.jar` files
 * in Linux-like systems, try making the jar file executable with `chmod 755` or the like